ethhub-io/ethhub/docs/guides/a-straightforward-guide-erc20-tokens.md

 ## Additional Features for ERC20 Tokens

 In addition to the required functions, there are additional features that ERC20 token contracts can add.
 The two primary ones are mintable and burnable tokens.
-Mintable tokens have a minting function that allows for the creation of additional tokens, meaning the total supply is not fixed.
-The minting functions are usually only able to be called by a specific set of privileged addresses.
-While burnable tokens are the opposite in that they can be burned and the supply can be reduced.
-It is also possible to have a contract that includes both minting and burning functions.
+Mintable tokens have a minting function that allows for the creation of additional tokens, meaning that the total supply is not fixed.
+The minting functions are usually only allowed to be called by a specific set of privileged addresses.
+While burnable tokens are the opposite in that they can be burned and the supply can be reduced when called by authorized addresses.
+It is also possible to have a contract that includes both minting and burning functionality.

 ## Resources